-From stunning beaches and natural hot springs, to flowing waterfalls and marine reserves, New Zealand has endless free experiences for you to discover.
+From stunning beaches and natural hot springs, to flowing waterfalls and epic forest tracks, New Zealand has endless free experiences for you to discover.

 The Tongariro Alpine Crossing is a challenging and fun one-day hike through Tongariro National Park, a dual World Heritage listed site.
 You’ll see lava flows, an active crater, steam vents, emerald coloured lakes and magnificent views making this an epic walking journey.
 If you’re willing to step up to the challenge you’ll be rewarded with some views that are impossible to get any other way.
 Along with bragging rights, of course.
 Photo by @semiamateurphotography on Instagram.